chris-birdler/magnum.np/docs/inverse_mag_rec.rst

 Setup
 -----

-First, the necessary packages are imported: *magnum.np* for micromagnetic computations, PyTorch for automatic differentiation, and *pathlib* for path handling.
+First, the necessary packages are imported: *magnum.np* for micromagnetic computations and PyTorch for automatic differentiation.

 .. code-block:: python